All Episodes

 Well, this was a no-brainer.

-You knew this is gonna happen.
+You knew this is going to happen.

-What surprises me it's happening at the federal level before California.
+What surprises me, it's happening at the federal level before California.

-But they're gonna legalize it.
+But they're going to legalize it.

-Well, I'm not gonna the the push is on.
+Well, the push is on.

-Now this is the first step to eventually legalizing pot and then taxing it and regulating it.
+To eventually legalizing pot and then taxing it and regulating it.

 The bill would remove marijuana from the schedule of controlled substances and put the DEA, prohibit the DEA from regulating it.

-I know we're gonna regulate marijuana.
+No, we're going to regulate marijuana.

 Really?